Aarception/Mo-information-security-portfolio/README.md

 What should be disconcerting is is not even done by an adversary.
 An adversary could never do it.
 It fell into Integrity's lab.

-Advice should be directed where appropriate, if you want to be effective in resolving this matter.
+Advice should be directed where appropriate, and counsel directed to our favorite institution, if you want to be effective in resolving this matter.

 ![Consideration Is For Everyone](https://github.com/Aarception/Mo-information-security-portfolio/blob/main/a-new-genre-of-civic-document/New_Genre_of_Civic_Document_1.png)